AlicenJoyHenning/honours_2023/docs/downloading_data.md

 ~/Alicen/tools/bamtofastq_linux/bamtofastq_linux ~/Alicen/raw_files/bam_files/human_blood_ifnalpha.bam ~/Alicen/raw_files/my_fastq_files/human_blood_ifnalpha

 ```
-Alternatively, this loop converts the bam files to fastq files without having to enter in the paths to each bam file individually :
+Alternatively, this loop converts the bam files to fastq files without having to enter in the paths to each bam file individually (note this only works on a Linux based system as the command 'basename' that retrieves the end part of a path and outputs a string is only functionally in a Linux system) :

 ```Linux command prompt
 # Create array containing the paths to the raw bam files :